 Orthex expects major growth opportunities in the international markets and its go-to-market strategy is delivered through local presence with a key account approach.
-The key is to improve the distribution of Orthex products in the international markets, invest in strategic customers and new customer acquisition.
+The key focus is to improve the distribution of Orthex products in Europe, invest in strategic customers and new customer acquisition.

-In 2022, international markets accounted for 20.2 percent of Orthex invoiced sales.
+In 2023, international markets accounted for 21.9 percent of Orthex invoiced sales.